 About Nuckolls County

-Nuckolls County encompasses approximately 575 square miles of predominantly agricultural land and has a population of roughly 4,095 residents as of recent census estimates, reflecting the rural character common to south-central Nebraska counties.
-The landscape is characterized by gently rolling plains, creek valleys, and farmland dedicated primarily to corn, soybeans, wheat, and cattle operations.
+Nuckolls County includes approximately 575 square miles of predominantly agricultural land and has a population of roughly 4,095 residents as of recent census estimates, reflecting the rural character common to south-central Nebraska counties.
+The scene is characterized by gently rolling plains, creek valleys, and farmland dedicated primarily to corn, soybeans, wheat, and cattle operations.
 Major communities include Superior (the largest city), Nelson (county seat), Hardy, Lawrence, and Ruskin.

 Sheriff, Police & Law Enforcement